-We are furnishing you this proxy statement in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors" or "Board") of Fifth Street Finance Corp. ("FSC" or the "Company") for use at the Company's 2016 Annual Meeting of Stockholders (the "Annual Meeting").
-This proxy statement and the Company's Annual Report for fiscal year 2015 are being provided to stockholders on or about March [•], 2016.
-When we refer to the Company's fiscal year, we mean the 12-month period ending September 30 of the stated year (for example, fiscal year 2015 was October 1, 2014 through September 30, 2015).
+We are furnishing you this proxy statement in connection with the solicitation of proxies by the Board of Directors (the "Board") of Fifth Street Finance Corp. (the "Company", "we," "us," or "our") for use at the Company's 2017 Annual Meeting of Stockholders (the "Annual Meeting").
+This proxy statement and the Company's Annual Report for the fiscal year ended September 30, 2016 are being made available to the stockholders via the Internet on or about February 21, 2017.
+In addition, a Notice of Annual Meeting and a Notice of Internet Availability of Proxy Materials are being sent to stockholders of record of the Company as of the Record Date (as defined below).
+When we refer to the Company's fiscal year, we mean the 12-month period ending September 30 of the stated year (for example, fiscal year 2016 was October 1, 2015 through September 30, 2016).

-We encourage you to vote your shares, either by voting in person at the Annual Meeting or by granting a proxy (i.e., authorizing someone to vote your shares).
+We encourage you to vote your shares, either by voting in-person at the Annual Meeting or by granting a proxy (i.e., authorizing someone to vote your shares).
 If you provide voting instructions, either via the Internet, by telephone or by mail, and the Company receives them in time for the Annual Meeting, the persons named as proxies will vote your shares in the manner that you specified.